Flu jabs in England face disruption from vaccine shortage

 Appointments for a number of patients will have to be rescheduled, as a result of this, after Seqirus, the largest provider of flu vaccines to the UK, said there would be delays of up to two weeks in England and Wales.

-Seqirus said that the delivery disruption was due to “unforeseen challenges linked with road freight delays.”
+Seqirus said that the delivery disruption was due to “unforeseen challenges linked with road freight delays”.

 An exodus of HGV drivers from EU countries, who left the UK for the continent during the pandemic and have since remained there, has caused disruption across multiple sectors of the economy in the past weeks and it is thought the vaccine delivery delay could be due to this.

-Shadow health secretary Jon Ashworth called on ministers to find a solution to the problem “urgently.”
+Shadow health secretary Jon Ashworth called on ministers to find a solution to the problem “urgently”.

 He said: “GPs are at their wits’ end, first forced to cancel blood tests because of bottle shortages and now we learn flu vaccines will be delayed.

 “This has been a summer of crisis for the NHS with patients paying the price.

-“With winter coming and flu resurgence a huge risk, ministers must urgently get a grip.”
+With winter coming and flu resurgence a huge risk, ministers must urgently get a grip.”

 Meanwhile, according to GP Online, Seqirus had sent a letter suggesting that practices should not rebook appointments until they receive confirmation when vaccine supplies may eventually be delivered.